BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 I'd love to hear from you if you've tried this out!

-_Special thanks to Chris Wu and Nathan Tannar for their proofreading and feedback!_
+_Special thanks to Chris Wu, Nathan Tannar and Rob Whitaker for their proofreading and feedback!_